liyasthomas/lvr/README.md

 * A device which supports [webgl](https://caniuse.com/#feat=webgl) and [webrtc](https://caniuse.com/#feat=stream) with a working camera input.
 * Internet connection.
-* A web browser such as Google Chrome.
+* A web browser that supports [WebVR](https://webvr.info).
+Works best with Chrome on Android devices.
+You can still experience [WebVR](https://webvr.info) content in other browsers on Android and iOS, but it might not be as smooth since those browsers don’t fully support [WebVR](https://webvr.info).

 <div align="center">
   <br>